 See Also: 10 Famous South African Tribes

-Within a very short time, Shaka Zulu managed to transform his troops into a great fighting machine that made him to be feared by most of his enemies.
+Within a very short time, Shaka Zulu managed to transform his troops into a great fighting machine that made him feared by most of his enemies.
 In fact, most of them would flee on seeing his troops; and he eventually managed to ethnically unite all groups in South Africa.
 Up to date, he is globally remembered as a great military innovator as well as one of the most formidable leaders in African history.

 3. Tenkamenin – King of Ghana from 1037 AD to 1075 AD

 If it were not for King Tenkamenin, Ghana would not have reached its height of greatness.
-And up-to date, King Tenkamenin is widely known as the King who facilitated the Saharan Gold trade.
+And up-to-date, King Tenkamenin is widely known as the King who facilitated the Saharan Gold trade.
 Consequently, his Kingdom became an economic stronghold while his government became an admiration of many African Kings, as per the time.
 To add to that, he was very social to his own people and he would, on each day, ride on his horse just to listen to their problems and concerns.
 He insisted on justice and went a step further to give his people a platform to address their grievances and, at the same time, give suggestions.

 4. Samore Toure — King of Sudan from 1830 AD to 1900 AD

-His first conquest was to unite the whole of west Africa and form a single formidable state.
+His first conquest was to unite the whole of West Africa and form a single formidable state.
 Similarly, he chose to oppose all the French attempts to exploit Africa by fighting them back every time they made a move.
-The great military training that he had given his troupe and the strategy that his army used during war, made him one of the most dreaded Kings by the Europeans.
+The great military training that he had given his troupe and the strategy that his army used during the war, made him one of the most dreaded Kings by the Europeans.
 His 30 years of ruling earned him nothing but respect among Africans, and he’ll forever be remembered as one of the African rulers who fought hard to prevent Africans from being colonized.

 5. Mansa Kankan Mussa –King of Mali from 1306 AD to 1332 AD

 Mansa Kankan Mussa simply known as Mansa Mussa was a great scholar, an economist as well as an art lover.
 His flamboyant lifestyle actually made him that great King that will live to be admired by many people, several years to come.
 In 1324, he led a holy pilgrimage of about 72,000 from Timbuktu to the Islamic mecca.
-This is one of the events that earned him his respect worldwide, and is well-remembered by scholars and other people as a great leader who had great business skills.
+This is one of the events that earned him his respect worldwide and is well-remembered by scholars and other people as a great leader who had great business skills.
 In addition to that, he managed to make Mali the Wealthiest Kingdom at that time.
 And even up to this time, Mali still has one of the most prestigious universities globally.